INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-09/GINSubcommitteeMeetingMinutes.md

 SF discussed the need to encourage observatories to send data in real-time - providing the technology for real-time transfer will not realise any benefits until observatories start using it.

-### The Intermagnet data protal
+### The Intermagnet data portal

 There were discussions during the plenary meeting about issues relating to the data portal:

 1. Users would like to see an information "(i)" icon on all labels on all pages to make it clearer that help information is available.
-1. JM sent email to SF (19/08/2025) describing problems downloading data, wherby the downloaded data contained an incorrect scalar F value: When selecting "calculated components X Y Z F(scalar)" we get recorded F. For example peg20250802vsec.sec where we get calculated F and not recorded F in the IAGA-2002 downloaded file (and I would expect recorded F as I selected recorded components).
+1. JM sent email to SF (19/08/2025) describing problems downloading data, whereby the downloaded data contained an incorrect scalar F value: When selecting "calculated components X Y Z F(scalar)" we get recorded F. For example peg20250802vsec.sec where we get calculated F and not recorded F in the IAGA-2002 downloaded file (and I would expect recorded F as I selected recorded components).
 Investigate this issue and fix any associated problems.
 1. There is confusion about the view/download button - it doesn't download!
 Find a better way to lay out this page.
 1. SB requested that we add acknowledgement text to data download scripts (in the same way that it is currently added to IAGA-2002 and CDF data files).